aridiosilva/DesignPrinciplesAndPatterns/README.md

 As previously said, this is neither a coincidence nor is it unintentional.
 In the Object-Oriented paradigm, objects are supposed to tell other objects what to do — delegate, instead of querying data from others and doing everything themselves.

-## When To Apply the Law of Demeter
+## When to Apply

 There are some opinions in blog posts and other articles expressing that the Law of Demeter is less of a “law” and only a “suggestion” or a “guideline.”
-Or that it is
+Or that it is fine in theory, but *the Law od Demeter does not apply to* certains objects, like:

-## Notes about Law of Demeter

-The Law of Demeter is a very well-de
+- *data structures,*
+- *Java Beans,*
+- *entities,*
+- *business objects,*
+- *value objects,*
+- *data transfer objects,* or
+- *objects for presentation or persistence.*

+An Object-Oriented developer should be aware that more often than not, these opinions come from a background of different programming paradigms, in which the Law of Demeter might very well have a different weight or even interpretation than in Object-Orientation.

+The Law of Demeter is the law of the land in Object-Oriented development.
+As the original paper itself calls it, it is the Law of Good Style.
+Complying with the Law technically and in spirit everywhere is the minimum required to produce proper, well designed Object-Oriented code.

-### The Motivation and Explanation
+## The Motivation and Explanation

 The motivation behind this Law is to ensure that the software is as modular as possible.
 Any method written to obey this Law will only know about the immediate structure of the class to which it is attached.
 The structure of the arguments and the sub-structure of C are hidden from M. Therefore, should a change to the structure of the class C be necessary we need only to look at those methods attached to C and its subclasses for possible conflicts.
 The Law effectively reduces the occurrences of certain nested message sendings (generic method calls) and simplifies the methods.
 The Law prohibits the nesting of generic accessor method calls, which return objects that are not instance variable objects.
 It allows the nesting of constructor function calls.
 An accessor method is a method which returns an object which did exist before the method is called.
 A constructor method returns an object which did not exist before the method is called.